openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 = When I add "Smilies", they do not show in the editor. =

-The "Emotions" button in TinyMCE adds the codes for the smilies.
+The "Emoticons" button in TinyMCE adds the codes for the smilies.
 The actual images are added by WordPress when viewing the Post.
 Make sure the checkbox "Convert emoticons to graphics on display" in "Options - Writing" is checked.

 = The plugin does not add any buttons. =